bgamari/ghc-wiki-import/job-advert.md

+**NOTE: the deadline for applications has now passed.
+Thanks to everyone who applied, we'll be contacting applicants shortly.**

 The Glasgow Haskell Compiler (GHC) is now being used by so many people, on so many platforms, that at GHC HQ we've been struggling to keep up.
 We're delighted to say that we are now looking to hire a GHC support